xsf/xmpp.org/content/pages/workinggroups.md

-Title: From then until now
+Title: Working Groups
-Slug: from-then-until-now
+Slug: working-groups

 ##Responsibilities of Members
 Because the XSF is a membership organisation, our members provide the legal basis for our activities.
 In particular, the members of the XSF annually elect the XMPP Council and the XSF Board of Directors.